Akaiko1/Cytologick/README.md

   **gui** is capable to use local models and cloud based models

-Temporarily to connect software to cloud hosted AI model the fastest way to alter function located in clogic\inference.py - apply_remote, you need to change endpoint and model name (**tf-serve** name)
+Temporarily, the fastest way to connect software to cloud hosted AI model is to alter function located in clogic\inference.py - **apply_remote**, you need to change endpoint and model name parameters (**tf-serve** **name**)

 GUI is running cloud-based model example:

 ![example.jpg](./assets/example.jpg)

-Temporarily to use local model you need to create folder "_main" in the same folder as run.py and place tensorflow files there, the software will load them automatically, if the local file is absent - only cloud options will be enabled (hosted tf-serving model)
+Temporarily, to use local model you need to create folder "_main" in the same folder as run.py and place tensorflow files there, the software will load them automatically, if the local file is absent - only cloud options will be enabled (hosted tf-serving model)

-Place slides **MRXS** files in 'current' folder for GUI to locate them
+Place **MRXS** slide files in 'current' folder for GUI to locate them or change the folder name in config.py

-The software is compatible with ASAP tool and able to process segmentation in that format and produce a dataset
+The software is compatible with ASAP tool and is able to process segmentation in that format and produce a local dataset

 [ASAP - Automated Slide Analysis Platform](https://computationalpathologygroup.github.io/ASAP/)

-The ML chain that forms dataset ant trains AI model is:
+The ML chain that forms dataset and trains AI model is:

 - Set the config.py parameters as desired, HDD_SLIDES - the path to segmented slides folder